-When an examiner intends to grant a patent, this information is communicated to the applicant - Announcement of grant (EPO); Decision to grant (JPO); Decision to grant (SIPO); Decision to grant (KIPO); Notice of allowance (USPTO).
-If a patent cannot be granted in the form as filed before the office, the intention to reject the application is communicated to the applicant: (unfavourable) Examination Report (EPO); Notification of reason for refusal (JPO); Notification of reason for refusal (SIPO); Notification of reason for refusal (KIPO); Office action of rejection (USPTO).
+When an examiner intends to grant a patent, this information is communicated to the applicant: announcement of grant (EPO), decision to grant (JPO), decision to grant (KIPO), decision to grant (CNIPA), and notice of allowance (USPTO).
+If a patent cannot be granted in the form as filed before the office, the intention to reject the application is communicated to the applicant: (unfavourable) examination Report (EPO), notification of reason for refusal (JPO), notification of reason for refusal (KIPO), notification of reason for refusal (CNIPA), and office action of rejection (USPTO).
 The applicant may then make amendments to the application, generally in the claims, after which examination is resumed.
 This procedural step is iterated as long as the applicant continues to make appropriate amendments.
-Then, either the patent is granted or the application is finally rejected - Intention to refuse (EPO); Decision of rejection (JPO); Decision of rejection (SIPO); Decision of rejection (KIPO); Final rejection (USPTO) - or withdrawn by the applicant - Withdrawal (EPO); Withdrawal or Abandonment (JPO); Withdrawal or Abandonment (SIPO); Withdrawal or Abandonment (KIPO); Abandonment (USPTO).
-In addition, if no request for examination for an application is filed to the EPO, the JPO, the SIPO, or the KIPO within a prescribed period (six months after publication of the search report for the EPO, three years from the date of filing for the JPO and the SIPO, and five years from the date of filing for the KIPO), the application will be deemed to have been withdrawn.
+Then, either the patent is granted or the application is finally rejected-intention to refuse (EPO). decision of rejection (JPO), decision of rejection (KIPO), decision of rejection (CNIPA), final rejection (USPTO) - or withdrawn by the applicant - withdrawal (EPO), withdrawal or abandonment (JPO), withdrawal or abandonment (KIPO), withdrawal or abandonment (CNIPA), and abandonment (USPTO).
+In addition, if no request for examination for an application is filed to the EPO, the JPO, the KIPO, or the CNIPA within a prescribed period (six months after publication of the search report for the

+EPO, three years from the date of filing for the JPO and the CNIPA, and five years from the date of filing for the KIPO), the application will be deemed to have been withdrawn.
 In all five procedures, an applicant may withdraw or abandon the application at any time before the application is granted or finally refused.

-After the decision to grant the patent, the patent specifications are published if certain administrative conditions are fulfilled, known as Publication of patent (EPO, JPO, SIPO, KIPO, and USPTO).
-At the USPTO, this action also is referred to as "Patent issuance".
+After the decision to grant the patent, the patent specifications are published if certain administrative conditions are fulfilled, known as Publication of patent (EPO, JPO, KIPO, CNIPA, and USPTO).
+At the USPTO, this action also is referred to as "Patent issuance."
 Patents granted by the EPO are also then subject to validation in the designated member states where the applicant is seeking patent protection.